Roaring Twenties Fast

 “Calling 1 million young people to

-Fast and Pray in the Roaring Twenties.”
+fast and pray in the Roaring Twenties.”

 This annual fast began in 2020 and will continue throughout the “Roaring Twenties.”
+This year our theme is “call to courage”.

 The aim of this fast is not the promotion of any one individual or ministry but rather a call to unity around rallying the next generation around the presence of Jesus.
 The desire is to fast and pray around the awakenings occurring on campuses and for the church to be awakened to what God is doing in this hour.